1. Output information

 To produce the household population projections, the following data sources are used:

-- 2018-based subnational population projections by age and sex
+2022-based subnational population projections by age and sex

-- 2001 Census data on communal establishment (CE) and total usual resident populations by age and sex
+2011 Census data on communal establishment (CE) and total usual resident populations by age and sex

 To produce base household representative rates (HRRs), the following data sources are used:

-- 2011 Census data – HRPs by age and sex
+2011 Census data – HRPs by age and sex

-- 2011 Census data – household populations by age and sex (the 2011 household population was derived by subtracting the CE population from the total usual resident population)
+2011 Census data – household populations by age and sex (the 2011 household population was derived by subtracting the CE population from the total usual resident population)

 Use of other data sources in the projection of HRRs

-The 2014-based household projections used Labour Force Survey (LFS) data in the projection of HRRs, to adjust the 2011 census data point to reflect the new HRP definition, to combine the two fitted trends used to project forward the five Census points of data, and to make further adjustments at the England level for 2002 to 2011 data.
+The 2014-based household projections used Labour Force Survey (LFS) data in the projection of HRRs, to adjust the 2011 Census data point to reflect the new HRP definition, to combine the two fitted trends used to project forward the five Census points of data, and to make further adjustments at the England level for 2002 to 2011 data.

-The second stage produces household type breakdowns from the total numbers of households and applies adjustments to these to ensure household population totals are coherent with the total numbers of households.
+The second stage produces household type breakdowns from the total numbers of households, and applies adjustments to these to ensure household population totals are coherent with the total numbers of households.

-How we analyse and interpret the data
+How we analyse the data

 Variant household projections

-- a high international migration variant
+a high international migration variant

-- a low international migration variant
+a low international migration variant

-- a 10-year migration variant
+a 10-year migration variant

-How we quality assure and validate the data
+How we quality assure the data

 Rigorous quality assurance is carried out at all stages of production.
 Specific procedures include:

-- scrutinising input data to investigate the accuracy of any abnormal values
+scrutinising input data to investigate the accuracy of any abnormal values

-- scrutinising trends in the total population, household population and HRRs projected over time for plausibility
+scrutinising trends in the total population, household population and HRRs projected over time for plausibility

-- comparing current household projections with previous household projections and household estimates, to see where large changes are taking place and understand the reasons for these
+comparing current household projections with previous household projections and household estimates, to see where large changes are taking place and understand the reasons for these

-- examining sex ratios to find any areas of imbalance
+examining sex ratios to find any areas of imbalance

-- comparing local authorities, to check for outliers
+comparison between local authorities, to check for outliers

-- checking output tables to ensure that there are no errors or inaccuracies during the creation of published tables
+checking output tables to ensure that there are no errors or inaccuracies during the creation of published tables

 How we disseminate the data